Originally known as Caridina japonica, and now Caridina multidentata, the Amano shrimp makes a perfect companion for most tank dwellers.

 Powerful filters can easily suck in these little shrimp.
 Hence, it’s best to use a less powerful filter.
 One with a filter guard is also advised, to keep them safe from harm.

-Does the Amano Shrimp Have Any Preferential Lighting Needs?
+Do they Have any Preferential Lighting Needs?

 As they are easily shocked, keeping them in the dark for the first day or so is best.
 This way, they can get used to their new surroundings without a spotlight on them.
 Then, gradually increase the lighting to a daylight level.